 Cliches get a bad rep: “don’t judge a book by its cover,” “the early bird catches the worm,” “fighting like cats and dogs,” and so on.
 You’ve likely heard dozens of these common sayings, as well as been warned off using them altogether.
 But why?
 It’s not because they’re not true — if anything, they’re too true.

 Consider the cliche “a picture tells a thousand words.”
 Content marketers ought to take heed, at least, because this seemingly worn-out axiom holds wisdom that applies today.
 Crafting the highest quality content possible isn’t possible without the pull of visual imagery.
-Photography in marketing is often taken for granted.
+Marketing photography is often taken for granted.
 Yet when focused on and elevated, marketers can add a whole new creative dimension to website content that engages audiences, enhances blog posts, stands out on social media and grabs people’s attention.

 The visual element is a powerful one in content.
 Though it might not have a ton of impact on rankings from search engines, in many ways imagery has become essential to success in some channels, like social media marketing.
 Images of all kinds are increasingly popular in content, like GIFs in blog posts, infographics, screenshots, memes and videos.
 Each has a potential use given the content type or the channel — but what we’re focusing on is photography and how you can incorporate it into a marketing strategy.
 Just take a look at some of our own examples sprinkled throughout.